arthur-mdn/ExportGrafanaDashboardToPDF/README.md

 docker compose exec server /usr/src/app/generate-pdf.sh GF_DASH_URL 'http://your-grafana-server/d/your-dashboard-id?orgId=1&kiosk' GF_FROM 'now-1y/y' GF_TO 'now-1y/y'
 ```

-#### Using an HTML button injected into Grafana
+#### Using the HTML button injected into Grafana
 The injected HTML button already retrieves the values of the selected time range in Grafana.
 You do not need to specify them manually.

 ## Custom Configuration

-### Fetch the dashboard name and the time range from HTML elements
+### Fetch the dashboard name and the time range from HTML elements to be used in the PDF filename

-To avoid fetching the dashboard name and the time range from the URL, you can inject the values directly into HTML elements in the Grafana dashboard.
-The server will then retrieve the values from the HTML elements.
+To avoid fetching the dashboard name and the time range from the URL (that are sometimes not user-friendly), you can extract the values directly from HTML elements in the Grafana dashboard with a better display format.

 > in your .env file, set the following variables to true:
 > ```dotenv